BLOG

 You'll also need to get a clear picture of what's happening in your marketplace, what your competitors are doing and how their pricing stacks up against your plans.

-"Commercial premises may be a daunting step for some businesses, but it's often necessary once sales start to reach a certain level," said Bonnie Joplin from SALSA.
-"Operating from a professional workspace can also help build business credibility and it's usually a requirement for trade customers."
+"Commercial food business premises may be a daunting step for some, but it's often necessary once sales start to reach a certain level.

-Many food businesses start in production kitchens, which allow you to pay an hourly or daily rate to work in a professional kitchen.
+Many food operations start in production kitchens, which allow you to pay an hourly or daily rate to work in a professional kitchen.
 They'll have all the relevant approvals in place so you can move up without having to commit to production runs.

 If you're looking to outsource manufacturing straight away, The Association for Contract Manufacturing, Packing, Fulfilment & Logistics can put you in touch with partners.